 - Add a table of contents which helps with navigation and accessibility.

-- Set a topic timer that automatically bumps the FAQ to the top on the date of your choosing, which is a great way to be reminded when you need to review a policy.
+- Set a topic timer that automatically bumps the FAQ to the top on the date of your choosing, set a bookmark reminder, or make an event, to be reminded when you need to review a policy

 Document meeting notes by tagging them #meeting-minutes.
 Use a format that works for you!
-Here’s a sample one that’s modified from https://hub.youthpowercoalition.org/t/many-voices-one-song-shared-power-with-sociocracy/281/4.
+Here’s a sample one that’s modified from Many Voices One Song: Shared Power with Sociocracy - #4 by TedRau.
 Key idea is to keep it simple and sweet.